pandastrike/shred/ReadMe.md

 ## JSON Decoding

-Shred will automatically decode JSON bodies if the response headers Content-Type identifies it as JSON.
+Shred will automatically decode JSON bodies if the response headers' Content-Type identifies it as JSON.
 Thus, we are able to get the to the decoded object with `response.content.data`.
 The original string representation is still available to us, in `response.content.body`.